ElvisZhang95/Career_preparation/behaviour_questions.md

 ##### 2. Problem Solving, Difficulty (Risk, Pressure)
 1. what is the biggest risk you ever took?
+> The module selection for my master courses.
+My program have three phd level courses which provide by research institute Gatsby unit.
+Our program direction recommend us not to select these modules because these courses are risky to fail.
+I like to challenge myself so that I select all three modules in first semester.
+>
+>The process is a hard trip.
+Due to the difficulty of courses, we set up study group for

 2. Are you comfortable with risk?
+> Yes.
+When the risk already exist, you can't ignore it.
+I will try to find the reason of risk.
+It's always works well to separate the risk to several small part issues.
+Then solve them one by one.

 3. Tell me about a recent crisis you faced and how you solved it
+> Similar with questions 2.1

 4. Describe a time when you were faced with a stressful situation that demonstrated your coping skills
 5. What is the most demanding task you have ever undertaken?
 Why?
 Did you succeed?
 6. Tell me about a time you had to deliver a high quality project in a short time frame.